-And then the next morning I couldn't even say goodbye as he was in the shower when I left and my mom was hustling me to the airport.
-The next time I saw him, he was white ashes.
+And then the next morning I didn't even have time say goodbye, as he was in the shower when I left and my mom was hustling me to the airport.

 |Long Day's Journey into Night (1962)|

 The hypocratic oath and fundamentalist bible thumpers would never let "Home" happen, of course.
 For them death must be a desperate, miserable, lonesome ordeal, every last inch of ground and time fought over, all so doctors can bankrupt our unborn grand children's Social Security.
 I say Euthanize the Vote!
 Naked Lunch of the future, it's time to write your last menu and testament.
-Then again, the doctors of our world do dish out opiated hospice-strength cocktails to the truly terminal (my mom crushed up and threw away all my dad's before I could swipe it, alas), and there's angelic visiting hospice nurse Phillip Seymour Hoffman, in MAGNOLIA (1999), pretending to light LONG DAY's Jason Robards cigarette as he dies of cancer.
+Then again, the doctors of our world do dish out opiated hospice-strength cocktails to the truly terminal (my mom crushed up and threw away my dad's before I could swipe it, alas), and there's angelic visiting hospice nurse Phillip Seymour Hoffman, in MAGNOLIA (1999), pretending to light LONG DAY's Jason Robards cigarette as he dies of cancer.
 I hope someone does that for me.

 If we ever find the courage to actually look it in the twinkling eye, I imagine we'll find it all but irresistible.